Rendering issues? No embedded tables!

 A lot of email clients do not have the rendering engines capable of rendering complex visual layouts which are now constructed in HTML.
 Web browsers have improved their technology to keep up with the evolving HTML and CSS specifications however, email clients have not.
 This means that visual layouts must be constructed in tables to help them keep their structure and render properly.

 Furthermore each of the large email clients such as Outlook have their own rendering engines.
 This means that special attention must be paid to specific types of content to ensure compatibility especially with Outlook 2007/2010.

 For instance when designing content in Outlook tables or images longer than 1700 pixels in height (can result in strange gaps and spaces because Outlook inserts a page break).

 Wrapping text around an image

-Usually you'll use a table to put in employee/partner profiles, but sometimes you'll want to keep them in the same cell to wrap them with the text.
+Usually you will use a table to put in employee/partner profiles, but sometimes you will want to keep them in the same cell to wrap them with the text.

 To wrap the image, you'll need to click the image itself so it's highlighted blue, then click where you'd like it to align.

 You will see the difference in these three stages: stage 1 - before wrapping, stage 2 - wrapping to the right, stage 3 - wrapping to the left